apache/druid/docs/content/querying/groupbyquery.md

 Additionally, the "v2" strategy uses merging buffers for merging.
 It is currently the only query implementation that does so.
 By default, Druid is configured without any merging buffer pool, so to use the "v2" strategy you must also set `druid.processing.numMergeBuffers` to some non-zero number.
+Furthermore, if you want to execute deeply nested gropuBys, you must set `druid.processing.numMergeBuffers` to at least 2.

 This may require allocating more direct memory.
 The amount of direct memory needed by Druid is at least `druid.processing.buffer.sizeBytes * (druid.processing.numMergeBuffers + druid.processing.numThreads + 1)`.
 You can